|Australasian Language Technology Workshop 2012|

 If we cannot print your file by the submission date we reserve the right to reject it without review.
 Therefore you are encouraged to send an early version with the typographical complexity of your final intended version so that we can check it is printable.

 Reviewing of papers will be double-blind.
 Therefore, the paper must not include the authors' names and affiliations.
 Furthermore, self-references that reveal the author's identity, e.g., "We previously showed (Smith, 1991) ..." must be avoided.
 Instead, use citations such as "Smith (1991) previously showed ...".
 Papers that do not conform to these requirements will be rejected without review.

 We are using the EasyChair system; go there via our submission page.

 Double Submission Policy

 Papers presented at ALTA should consist mainly of new material that has not been previously published.
-Submission of similar papers to ALTA and another conference or workshop must be disclosed on the electronic submission form.
+Submission of similar papers to ALTA and another journal, conference, or workshop must be disclosed on the electronic submission form.